Norway’s engagement in peace processes since 1993

 Nepal

-Provided an informal meeting place for the parties to the conflict during the peace process.
-Support for UN assistance and monitoring efforts.
-Peace agreement signed in 2006.
-Support to the integration and rehabilitation of Maoists ex-combatants and support to Nepal Peace Trust Fund.
+Contributed with a unique and informal meeting place for the parties during the peace process.
+Supported UN assistance and monitoring.
+Peace agreement concluded in 2006.

 Somalia